Democrat Ralph Northam Wins Virginia Governor Race

 Murphy's victory gives Democrats complete control of New Jersey government, where Christie often battled with the opposition-controlled state Legislature.
 That makes the state one of just seven nationwide where Democrats now control the governor's mansion and both chambers of the legislature, compared to a whopping 26 for Republicans.

-In New York City, Democrat Bill de Blasio won a second term as mayor, crushing his Republican rival.
-With 94 percent of the vote in, de Blasio had 66 percent and Nicole Malliotakis had 28 percent.
+In New York City, Democrat Bill de Blasio won a second term as mayor, crushing his Republican rival, Nicole Malliotakis.
+With 94 percent of the vote in, de Blasio had 66 percent and Malliotakis 28 percent.

+In a special election in Utah, to fill the retiring Jason Chaffetz's congressional seat, Republican John Curtis defeated Democrat Kathie Allen, 59 percent to 26 percent, with 71 percent of the vote in.